open-mv-sandbox/daicon/docs/daicon.md

 #### Data

-Components define the format of their data in the table themselves, but will typically specify a "region".
-Common data types are listed in the "common data types" section.
+Components define the format of their data in the table themselves, but will typically specify a "Region".
+Common data types are listed in the "Common Data Types" section.

 It is recommended for the minor version of a component to be tracked inside the component data or region.
 For example, as a JSON field if your component uses JSON.

 #### Next Table

-If not zero, the `Next Table` descibes the location of the next component table.
-This is to allow the recommendations in "daicon-cdn" to be followed without limiting extensibility.

-The `Next Table Length Hint` specifices how many components **MAY** be present at that location for efficiently pre-fetching the entire table and not just the header.
+If not zero, the "Next Table" descibes the location of the next component table.
+The "Next Table Length Hint" specifices how many components **MAY** be present at that location for efficiently pre-fetching the entire table and not just the header.

 A reader **MAY** decide not to continue reading the next table if it has already read the components required by the format.
 If this is not the case, a reader **MUST** read the next table, or inform the caller it must do so.